 Make sure your funds are documented and come from reliable sources, such as foreign banks recognised in Switzerland or other internationally-reputed banks, and/or scholarship-granting bodies.
-It is also preferable to have funds available in an account in your own name, rather than in a guarantor's name (if your guarantor is overseas), whenever possible.
+Itis also preferable to have funds available in an account in your own name, rather than in a guarantor's name (if your guarantor is overseas), whenever possible.

 If you are still waiting to hear about a loan or scholarship application, include in your visa file copies of the application(s).
-Forward to sejour.ocpm@etat.ge.ch the certificates or attestations as soon as they become available.